 Brand Name: Emtriva

 Emtricitabine can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in the blood) and serious liver problems that can cause death.
+These include lactic acidosis (buildup of lactic acid in the blood) and serious liver problems.

 While taking emtricitabine, it is important to keep all of your appointments with your health care provider.

 What Is Emtricitabine?

 Emtricitabine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults, children, and infants.
 Emtricitabine is always used in combination with other HIV medicines.

 Emtricitabine belongs to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).
 NRTIs block an HIV enzyme called reverse transcriptase.
 (An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, NRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 HIV medicines can't cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
 If you are taking HIV medicines, including emtricitabine, don't cut down on, skip, or stop taking them unless your health care provider tells you to.